Subaru-PFS/ics_doc/SSN-00028/index.rst

 - DHCP

-  - `dhcp-sequential-ip`: This is to lease DHCP IP address in sequential but not determing by a hash of the client's MAC address.
+  - `dhcp-sequential-ip`: This is to lease DHCP IP address in sequential but not determining by a hash of the client's MAC address.
   - `dhcp-lease-max`: is default to 1000 and could be enough, but we MAY limit below than the default.
   - `dhcp-authoritative`: In the PFS network, the dnsmasq service is the only